-Lucy Johnstone (@ClinpsychLucy) is Consultant Clinical Psychologist, Cwm Taf Health Board, Wales.
+Lucy Johnstone (@ClinpsychLucy) is Consultant Clinical Psychologist and independent trainer.

-Peter Kinderman (@peterkinderman) is Professor of Clinical Psychology and Director of the Institute for Psychology, Health and Society, University of Liverpool.
+Peter Kinderman (@peterkinderman) is Professor of Clinical Psychology at the University of Liverpool.

-Elizabeth Kuipers is Professor of Clinical Psychology, King's College London Institute of Psychiatry.
+Elizabeth Kuipers is Professor Emerita of Clinical Psychology, King's College London Institute of Psychiatry, Psychology and Neuroscience.